PsyLinkist/LearningBlog/Go/Configuration.md

 - what does these modules do:
 ![modules](https://cdn.jsdelivr.net/gh/PsyLinkist/LearningBlogPics/202306211820966.png)
 - what would happen if `GO111MODULE = off` ?
-- how to set multiple directories as `GOPATH`?
 - in what way that the `%GOPATH%` works?